Cheyrenne/Cave-Explorer/readme.txt

 Run the game by using GameOmega.bat file

-Links to source code files and tutorials can be found at: https://github.com/Cheyrenne
+Links to source code files and tutorials can be found at: https://github.com/Cheyrenne For the tutorials that include code, KEEP THE FILES/FOLDERS WITHIN THE FOLDER THAT THE REST OF THE FULL GAME FILES ARE IN

 Imported Modules: Pygame